andrewburger/andrewburger.github.io/about.md

 I have always been fascinated by technology, especially tools that help people learn and grow.
 I like to explore with code, stay close to hacker culture, and study human-computer interaction.

-I have worked with educational institutions and provided direct consulting services for small businesses for over 10 years.
-I also have a lot of experience managing in-house infrastructure, staffing, and custom app development services for enterprise customers.
+I work with educational institutions and provide direct consulting services for small businesses for over 10 years.
+I also have a lot of experience managing custom on-premise infrastructure, staffing, and custom app development services for enterprise customers.

 I earned a Master of Science in Information Technology Management degree from [Regis University](https://www.regis.edu) and a Bachelor degree in Computer Science from [Binghamton University](https://www.binghamton.edu).